Tanay2104/WiDS-5.0/README.md

 Please submit your answers in pdf format.
 Both handwritten(provided they are legible) and LaTeX solutions are accepted.
 A google form will be released for the same.
 After the deadline gets over, the solutions will be uploaded in the week 3 directory of this repository.

+### **Week 4: Monte Carlo Methods (Prediction & Control)**
+**Goal:** Move from "Running a simulation" to "Learning from it".
+Understand how to update the Value Function $V(s)$ and Policy $\pi(s)$ based on episodes.

+#### **Part 1: Learning Resources**
+* **Video Lectures:** David Silver - Lecture 4: Model-Free Prediction & Lecture 5: Model-Free Control
+  * Note: He also covers Temporal Diference Learning methods such as SARSA and Q-Learning in these lectures.
+You may freely skip over those sections since they are not needed for our purposes.
+* **Textbook Reading:** Sutton & Barto, Chapter 5 (Monte Carlo Methods)
+    *   **Sections 5.1 - 5.4:** This covers First-visit MC, MC Estimation of Action Values, and MC Control.

+#### **Part 2: Assignment**
+Uploaded in the week4 directory of this repo.
+Note that if you were not able to build a correct game in week 1, you are free to use OpenAI Gymnasium environments.
+However, we highly recommend to debug your own code and use that, since the topics covered in the next week are optional.

+#### Part 3: Submission
+The submission form will be released *after* completion of week 5.
+Week 5 is optional and you may continue to work on week 4 assignment if you wish.

+### **Week 5: The Optimising Agent (Off-Policy & Tuning)**
+**Goal:** The agent plays 500,000 games.
+It starts dumb, explores random moves, and eventually converges to the mathematically optimal "Basic Strategy" chart.

+#### **Part 1: Learning resources**
+*   **Topic:** **Off-Policy Learning via Importance Sampling**.
+*   **The Problem:** How do you learn the *Optimal* Strategy (Greedy) while following an *Exploratory* Strategy (Random)?
+*   **Sutton & Barto:** Sections 5.5  - 5.7.

+#### Part 2: Assignment
+**NOTE:** You should **only** attempt this if you have **completed** the previous implementation of MC control.
+If not, this week acts as a buffer week where you can catch-up any remaining topics.

+The assignment is to apply Importance sampling to your existing agent.
+A small suggestion: weighted importance sampling is usually preferred over ordinary in implementation because of bounded variance.
+Since this is a continuation of the previous assignment, there is no separate document.You should upload the final version with importance sampling for the week 5 google form.
+#### Part 3: Submission
+The submission form will be released at end of week 5.
+We will also give 3 days buffer time for submission.
+Note that along with the Week 4 - Week 5 code, you also have to submit a report consisting of whatever you have learned throughout this WiDS.
+For the final week, include a "Learning curve" plot (episodes in X axis vs average reward on Y-axis) Any additional insights are welcome!